AWS Storage Blog

 2.2.
 Authorization with Google Drive

-After following a series of prompts from Google, you should see a screen that looks like the following image, which contains the authorization code.
-By the time you are doing this, you have these prompts: Choose an account > rclone wants to access your Google Account > Authorization code.
+After following a series of prompts from Google (Choose an account > rclone wants to access your Google Account > Authorization code), you should see a screen that looks like the following image, which contains the authorization code.

 Figure 5.
 Authorization code from Google